llvm/llvm-project/llvm/docs/RISCVUsage.rst

 ``XTHeadBa``
   LLVM implements `the THeadBa (address-generation) vendor-defined instructions specified in <https://github.com/T-head-Semi/thead-extension-spec/releases/download/2.2.2/xthead-2023-01-30-2.2.2.pdf>`_  by T-HEAD of Alibaba.
 Instructions are prefixed with `th.` as described in the specification.

+``XTHeadBs``
+  LLVM implements `the THeadBs (single-bit operations) vendor-defined instructions specified in <https://github.com/T-head-Semi/thead-extension-spec/releases/download/2.2.2/xthead-2023-01-30-2.2.2.pdf>`_  by T-HEAD of Alibaba.
+Instructions are prefixed with `th.` as described in the specification.

 ``XTHeadVdot``
   LLVM implements `version 1.0.0 of the THeadV-family custom instructions specification <https://github.com/T-head-Semi/thead-extension-spec/releases/download/2.2.0/xthead-2022-12-04-2.2.0.pdf>`_ by T-HEAD of Alibaba.
 All instructions are prefixed with `th.` as described in the specification, and the riscv-toolchain-convention document linked above.